kwall925/Portfolio/readme.txt

 Recent
   Carousel
-     -entire div needs to be centered
-     -images should be larger
-     -slide speed reduced
-     -arrows must be centered
-     -descriptions need to be centered on top
+     -entire div should move to the left a bit -descriptions need to be centered on top -transition for description as well
-     -new class for description links
-     -"hover for description" below images
+     -text shadow and hover effect : blue
      -add projects: https://github.com/kwall925?tab=repositories
       -ui library
       -fullstack challenges

+  feskills
+    -find cool sans serif font

   Main
     -Cube size must be larger
     -Writings: under maintenance

   Skills
     -Responsive (fix javascript to fit # of skills) -new background image
     -links to examples of work

 General
   -first and foremost is speed (homepage)